 About Yellow Fever:

-Yellow fever is caused by infection with yellow fever virus, which is transmitted by the bite of infected mosquitoes.
+Yellow fever is a life-threateninginfectious diseasecaused by infection with the yellow fever virus, which is transmitted by the bite of infected mosquitoes.
 It occurs in tropical regions of Africa and in parts of South America.

 Mosquitoes that spread yellow fever usually bite during the day, especially at dusk and dawn.
 Travelers should take precautions against mosquito bites when in areas with yellow fever transmission.
 The geographic range of the virus is South America and Africa.